 Many infants who get pertussis catch it from their parents or older brothers and sisters — who might not even know they have the disease.
-In adolescents and adults, the disease often appears to be just a bad cold with symptoms such as a prolonged cough with no “whooping” sounds.
-In fact, scientists have found that when a source was identified, in up to 80% of infant pertussis cases, babies caught the disease from a family member, usually a parent.
+In adolescents and adults, the disease often appears to be just a bad cold with symptoms such as a prolonged cough with no "whooping" sounds.
+In up to 83% of infant pertussis cases, babies caught the disease from a family member, usually a parent.
 Most unvaccinated children living with a family member with pertussis will contract the disease.

 - Send an eCard about Pertussis Vaccination

 - Pertussis: Protect Your Loved Ones (Fact Sheet)